Recording a miscellaneous cash receipt

 a collection of an accounts receivable.

 Besides collecting receipts from customers, businesses sometimes receive miscellaneous

 such as loan providers, from vendors for cash refunds and from the owners of

 the business for further capital investment.
 If you are completing

 the Sage 50 Practice Set, you are asked to

-enter those miscellaneous receipts into the Receipts window.
+those miscellaneous cash receipts.
 Sage 50 will then

 use the information saved in that window to record the journal